best tomatoes: craig lehoullier’s heirloom picks, plus the dwarf tomato project

 - Buy “Epic Tomatoes” on Amazon

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the December 19, 2016 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Dec.
+19, 2016 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photo credits: All from Craig LeHoullier except ‘Hugh’s’ taken by Kip Dawkins and ‘Speckled Roman’ taken by Stephen Garrett.
 Disclosure: Purchases from Amazon links yield a small commission.)